-The Policy states that "[w]here a group applying for recognition has a direct connection with another body outside of the University of Toronto, the nature of this connection and the name of the body must be disclosed fully and substantially in the application for recognition", that "[t]he executive members, officers, and contact person of the Student Group shall not be executive members of the external organization", and that "Student Groups shall not confer financial benefit to external organizations without fully and completely disclosing to the University the nature and amount of the benefit".
+The Policy states that "Where a group applying for recognition has a direct connection with another body outside of the University of Toronto, the nature of this connection and the name of the body must be disclosed fully and substantially in the application for recognition", that "The executive members, officers, and contact person of the Student Group shall not be executive members of the external organization", that "Student Groups shall not confer financial benefit to external organizations without fully and completely disclosing to the University the nature and amount of the benefit", and that the University will "investigate complaints or charges that an organization has acted in a manner that is inconsistent with its constitution and/or by-laws, or with the requirements of University policy".

 - 1. For additional clarity, the nature of a connection with an external organization (e.g., charities, corporations, political parties, etc.) may include those on the following non-exhaustive list: - a.
 Fundraising Relationship the Student Group raises funds for an external organization. - i.
 Student Groups are required to disclose the amount of financial benefits (e.g., cash, cheques, electronic transfers, gift cards, tangible goods, etc.) being given to an external organization, and the reason for them being given, to the University.
-While it is suggested that this disclosure come in the form of an email to the Student Affairs/Student Life office on their campus a minimum of three (3) business days before the transfer to the external organization, the method of disclosure may differ by campus. - ii.
+While it is suggested that this disclosure come in the form of an email to the Student Life office on their campus a minimum of three (3) business days before the transfer to the external organization, the method of disclosure may differ by campus. - ii.
 Student Groups are expected to inform their members (and guests, should it be an event) of their intent to give funds to an external organization before, or at the time of, collecting the funds. - b.
 Parent-and-Chapter Relationship the Student Group is a local student "chapter" of a larger provincial, national, and/or international external "parent" organization. - i.
-While there may be similarities among local student chapters, external organizations may not dictate the content Student Group's constitution and/or by-laws nor how a Student Group may conduct its activities. - c.
-Sponsor Relationship the Student Group receives monetary or in-kind (e.g., food, building materials, web services, etc.) support from an external organization. - 2.
+While there may be similarities among local student chapters, external organizations may not dictate the content Student Group's constitution and/or by-laws nor how a Student Group may conduct its activities. - ii.
+Relationships with "parent" organizations must be made clear in the Student Group's description on the Student Organization Portal. - c.
+Sponsor Relationship the Student Group receives monetary or in-kind (e.g., food, building materials, web services, etc.) support from an external organization. - i.
+Student Groups are required to adhere to the requirements of University policy, including the Code of Behaviour on Academic Matters, which outlines the responsibility of students and groups of students to not be a party to an academic offence.
+If a Student Group knowingly promotes or engages in sponsorship relationships with external organizations that provide services that contravene this Code (e.g., essay writing services, etc.), there may be consequences under the Code and/or the Policy. - 2.
 Representatives from an external organization may participate in a Student Group's event if they are invited by the Student Group to do so.
 Likewise, members of a Student Group may participate in an external organization's event if they are invited by the external organization to do so and the Student Group has made it clear to their members that the event is being run by an external organization. - 3.
-Student Groups may not use their space booking privileges to book space on campus for an external organization, including a "parent" organization.
+Student Groups must be the primary organizers of the events for which they book space on campus and may not use their space booking privileges to book space on campus for an external organization, including a "parent" organization.

-V. Complaint Process
+V. Complaint & Resolutions Processes